 - Integration activities for children from the Borići TRC take place at the CFS, including creative reading workshops, illustration, puppet creation, and art. - The hair dressing salon established in the Sedra TRC by IOM is running with the supervision of ŽsU.
 The centre population provides hair dressing services. - IOM organizes weekly "movie nights" for the population of the Miral and Borići TRC.
+Each week, a movie from a different country is screened in the centres. - In Borići TRC, IOM established social activities working group comprised of partners and community representatives.
+The group is chaired by IOM and will meet on monthly basis.
+Last month the WG had its first meeting where they agreed on ToR and planned the schedule for the next five weeks.
+The idea of the WG is to create various workshops and activities for the centre population.
+During November some activities already took place, such as sewing and painting workshops and aerobics.

-Each week, a movie from a different country is screened in the centres. - IOM continued with the organization of cooking events in the Miral TRC and, during the reporting month, in other TRCs as well, where each national group was provided with ingredients and cooking facilities to prepare traditional dishes from their country.
-These events help centre residents of different backgrounds to bond and to know each other's cultures through food tasting. - World Vision provided a range of activities for those in the Ušivak TRC, including non-formal education activities, sports and recreational activities, and an information desk.
+- One of the community-based initiatives (facilitated by DRC with UNHCR support) resulted in the preparation of sewing workshop which will be producing bed linen and hygiene items for both the community within TRC but also for local vulnerable population. - World Vision provided a range of activities for those in the Ušivak TRC, including non-formal education activities, sports and recreational activities, and an information desk.